carlosiv/weather-app/README.md

 ## What this App can do

-1. At initial load, gets the current location of the user and load the data
+1. At initial load, gets the current location of the user and loads the data
 2. The user can toggle dropdown to change location.
 (Local location only)
 3. The user can view 5 weather days.
 4. The user view a certain weather of a given day
 5. The background of the app changes according to the time it is opened.

-## What this App not.
+## What this App is not.
 (TODO)

 - App is not yet suited for viewing on small screens
 - No catch route for invalid routes